2020 Speaker Bios – Softball

 LONNI ALAMEDA - Florida St. University

 Alameda carries an impressive coaching resume on the international level as well after helping aid in the development of the Canadian National Team from 2004 to 2008.
-Prior to her time at FSU, Alameda coached at UNLV, Stanford and Barry University (Miami Shores, Fla.)
+That resume also includes stints at UNLV, Stanford and Barry University (Miami Shores, Fla.)
 An all-around great athlete, Alameda began her collegiate career as a pitcher at St. Mary’s University (San Antonio, Texas) where she led the Rattlers to the NAIA Tournament in her only season.
 She later transferred to Oklahoma in 1989 where she played softball and volleyball for the Sooners.

 Talk'n Softball with Lonni Alameda (Feature Presentation)

 NATASHA WATLEY – UCLA Hall of Famer/Multiple-Time World Champion